Jethet/javascript-first-introduction/README.md

 # upstream-downstream
-Repository to practice working with remote on GitHub
+Repository to practice working with remote on GitHub as well as save some notes on JavaScript.